British Steel considering 800 job cuts in Lincolnshire

 - Published

-British Steel is considering 800 job cuts at its plant in Lincolnshire plant, the BBC understands.
+British Steel is considering 800 job cuts centred on its Scunthorpe plant, the BBC understands.

-The company has started to develop the plans, though the paperwork required before a formal consultation on redundancies has not yet been submitted.
+The company has started to develop the plans, though the paperwork required before a consultation on redundancies has not yet been submitted.

 British Steel, owned by the Chinese group Jingye, declined to comment on the plans.